rickyhogan/Flask-website/README.md

 pip3 install -r requirements.txt into new virtualenv

-complete running server in dev. mode for API access and website testing.
+This is a complete running server in dev. mode for API access and website testing.
+NamedWallets is the DB with SQlite containing our wallets and there title/nicknames.

+after all files inside directory, cd ~/Flask_Site from terminal, python3 server.py

 open firefox
 type into field ' http://0.0.0.0:5000/ '